magicchain/magicchain-blockchain/doc/API.md

 static IP-address which is stored in the SERVER's configuration file.
 In contrast, single counterparty MAY communicate with multiple SERVERs.

-TODO: url

-TODO: POST, Content-Type
+All RPC requests MUST be sent to HTTP URL: `http://.../mc/v1/api` using POST method.
+Content-Type header field MUST be set to `application/json`.

-TODO: Both positional and named parameters are accepted.
+Both positional and named parameters of JSON-RPC requests are supported by SERVER.
+Notification parameters (sent from the SERVER to its counterpart) are positional.

 # Security